RugerClaus/infinite/notes.md

 Combat mechanics, ragdoll physics, and project scarring mechanics aside - in this update, I'd like to finish the visual interaction and useability of the inventory system.
 At least implementing a hotbar.

 -------------------------
  I may want to make this a space themed game.
 I have left the mechanics and the image names open enough to do so.
-It's just so hard to get art, and I am a musician not a visual artist, so one half of this game's effect is taken care of (audio), but
+It's just so hard to get art, and I am a musician not a visual artist, so one half of this game's effect is taken care of (audio), but the visual things are going to have to be done in MS paint.
+That's fine.
+I could use some experience with this.

+ Sprites are a ton easier than physical drawing, but still take talent to make good.
+Which ultimately means mine will be shit.
+Thank you, sir whoever created these assets.

+ I think the next thing to go will be these assets.
+I'll try to spend some time creating new sprites for the player and environments.

+ The update I've just finished is massive.
+And every single little feature has been a massive hurdle, but it's been fun for sure, and the fact the game is working as well as it is right now as of alpha 0.0.0.1.6 is very satisfying.

+ I know I'll need to automate the spawning mechanics for the food.
+I think I'll have specific locations they're hidden and tie that to a level object.
+I feel like every time I feel I'm getting in the weeds, I realize around every corner I ain't seen shit yet.

+ On another note, game.py is going to be the next major overhaul and that's going to fucking break everything if I'm not careful.
+I have been trying not to do much with it in the last few updates, and I feel I've been successful.